-For the cost base, exclude all expenditure recouped or that has been deducted or can be deducted on assets acquired after 7.30pm (by legal time in the ACT) on 13 May 1997.
+For the cost base, exclude all expenditure recouped or that has been deducted or can be deducted on assets acquired after 7.30pm AEST on 13 May 1997.
 For assets acquired before that time, or in respect of incidental costs and costs of owning, exclude all expenditure recouped that have been claimed or can be claimed as a tax deduction.
 In some cases, cost base reductions are made before indexing (for example, recouped expenditure) and in others, after indexing (for example, capital works deductions).
 For the reduced cost base, exclude any expenditure that has been recouped, deducted, can be deducted or is a cost of owning.
 Indexation does not apply to the reduced cost base.